Search

 "Closing too many registers (more than 60%) is not recommended because the added flow resistance severely restricts the air flow though the system leading to safety concerns.
 For example, furnaces may operate on the high-limit switch and cooling systems may suffer from frozen coils."

-What you just read are two diametrically different opinions, in one case even supported by the Lawrence Berkeley National Laboratory study!
-Wow!
+What you just read above are two diametrically different opinions, in one case supported by the Lawrence Berkeley National Laboratory study and the opposite opinion supported by very good professional websites!

 So, who is right or who is wrong in this debate?
-Ironically are both!
-One telling you: close everything you can think of and save!
-Another: do not touch anything and for God sake stop drinking this f...g coffee!
+Ironically both!
+One is telling you: close everything you can think of and save!
+Another: do not touch anything!!!

 However, the truth, as usual, lies somewhere in the middle: